qiujiaming315/traffic-reprofiling/README.md

 to make use of these modules.

 - `utils.py`: Implement various utility functions (*e.g.,* function to load input data).
-- `network_parser.py`: Implement the greedy algorithm as well as the baseline solutions.
+- `network_parser.py`: Helper functions that faciliate parsing the inputs and the solutions of the optimization.
 - `genetic.py`: A parent class that provides a generic implementation of the genetic algorithm.
-- `genetic_twoSlope.py`: Implement a genetic algorithm that performs guided random search to find the best solution based on solving multiple non-linear programs.
+- `genetic_fifo.py`: Implement a genetic algorithm that performs guided random search to find the best solution based on solving multiple non-linear programs, for networks with FIFO schedulers.
+- `genetic_sced.py`: Similar to `genetic_fifo.py`, but for networks with SCED schedulers.
+- `heuristic_fifo.py`: Implement Greedy and the baseline solutions for networks with FIFO schedulers.
+- `heuristic_sced.py`: Similar to `heuristic_fifo.py`, but for networks with SCED schedulers.
 - `order_generator.py`: Implement various functions that handle flow orderings.
 - `octeract.py`: Formulate the minimization problem into NLPs and call the Octeract engine to solve the generated NLPs.